Package 'didec'

 perm.method

 An optional character string specifying a method for permuting the response variables.
 This must be one of the strings "sample", "increasing", "decreasing" (default) or "full".
-The version "full" is invariant with respect to permutations of the response variables.
+The version "full" is invariant under permutations of the response variables.

 Details

-The directed dependence coefficient (didec) is an extension of Azadkia & Chatterjee's measure of directed dependence (Azadkia & Chatterjee, 2021) to a vector of response variables introduced in (Ansari & Fuchs, 2023).
-Its calculation is based on the function codec which estimates Azadkia & Chatterjee’s measure of directed dependence and is provided in the R package FOCI.
+The directed dependence coefficient (didec) is an extension of Azadkia & Chatterjee's measure of functional dependence (Azadkia & Chatterjee, 2021) to a vector of response variables introduced in (Ansari & Fuchs, 2025). estim.method specifies two methods for estimating the directed dependence coefficient. "codec" uses the function codec which estimates Azadkia & Chatterjee’s measure of functional dependence and is provided in the R package FOCI. "copula" estimates the directed dependence coefficient based on a dimension reduction principle; see (Fuchs 2024).
+The value returned by didec may be positive or negative.
+In the asymptotic limit, however, it is guaranteed to lie between 00 and 11.

-By definition, didec is invariant with respect to permutations of the variables within the predictor vector X. Invariance with respect to permutations within the response vector Y is achieved by computing the arithmetic mean over all possible (or chosen) permutations.
-In addition to the option "full" of running all q!q! permutations of (1,...,q)(1, ..., q), less computationally intensive options are also available (here, qq denotes the number of response variables): a random selection of qq permutations "sample", cyclic permutations such as (1,2,...,q)(1,2,...,q), (2,...,q,1)(2,...,q,1) either "increasing" or "decreasing".
+By definition, didec is invariant under permutations of the variables within the predictor vector X. Invariance under permutations within the qq-dimensional response vector Y is achieved by computing the arithmetic mean over all possible permutations.
+In addition to the option "full" of running all q!q! permutations of (1,...,q)(1, ..., q), less computationally intensive options are also available: a random selection of qq permutations "sample", cyclic permutations such as (1,2,...,q)(1,2,...,q), (2,...,q,1)(2,...,q,1) either "increasing" or "decreasing".
 Note that when the number of variables qq is large, choosing "full" may result in long computation times.

 Value

-The degree of directed dependence of the random vector Y on the random vector X.
+The degree of functional dependence of the random vector Y on the random vector X.

 Author(s)